Improved Project – Procurement – Direct Administrative Costs

 The Applicant argues that it relied upon the email from a FEMA employee discussed above for its belief that it could continue to expand the SOW even after the funding had been capped.
-A review of this email exchange, however, shows that such reliance was unreasonable.
-The Applicant asked a very specific question: whether FEMA would approve additional funding if competitive bids for an item of work came in higher than estimated in the PW.
+A review of this email exchange, however, shows that such reliance was misplaced.
+The Applicant asked a very specific question, whether FEMA would approve additional funding if competitive bids for an item of work came in higher than estimated in the PW.
 FEMA responded that additional funding could be approved if the higher cost was related to an approved SOW.
 This was a correct statement of FEMA’s practice, and as noted above, FEMA has previously approved cap increases in such circumstances.
-In this email exchange, FEMA did not tell the Applicant that it would later fund new work that was not previously approved, nor that it would approve additional costs that were not based on documentation such as higher bids.
+In this email exchange, FEMA did not tell the Applicant that it would later fund new work that was not previously approved.

-In light of the foregoing, it was unreasonable for the Applicant to expect that FEMA would approve a substantial increase in funding in 2014 when it first made the request, much less at closeout in 2015.
+In light of the foregoing, it was unreasonable for the Applicant to expect that FEMA, without being able to inspect the newly claimed damage, would approve a substantial increase in funding in 2014 when it first made the request, much less at closeout in 2016.
+The Applicant was responsible for identifying additional damage in a timely manner so that FEMA could conduct an inspection and determine whether to revise the SOW.
 When FEMA obligated the PW, the Applicant knew that the funding was capped and if it believed additional funding was eligible, it needed to inform the Grantee and FEMA as soon as practicable.
-Here, it failed to do so.
-Moreover, the requests for increased costs associated with the approved SOW were not substantiated by documentation.
-Therefore, the Acting RA properly denied the first appeal with respect to the claimed errors and omissions.
+Because the Applicant failed to do so, the Acting RA properly denied the first appeal with respect to the claimed errors and omissions.

 The CEF provides a uniform method of estimating costs for large projects.
 The first part of the CEF is Part A, and it is designed to capture the detailed construction costs required to complete the eligible SOW.
 These base costs can be derived from cost estimating resources, such as RSMeans.
 When using national industry standard cost data, city cost indices are used to adjust national unit prices to the nearest city.
 Then, a series of factors (Parts B through H) are applied that represent potential additional eligible project costs that can reasonably be expected to be incurred because they are usually encountered during the course of a construction project.
 It is the applicant’s burden to substantiate its appeal.

-In its second appeal, the Applicant does not directly address FEMA’s first appeal analysis regarding the CEF factors, although it attaches copies of the arguments it raised previously.
-Specifically, the Applicant claimed that RSMeans data should have been drawn from 2011 Quarter 4 data, rather than from earlier quarters, and the Part A cost estimate should have been increased by an additional 17 percent because of cost escalations.
+In its second appeal, the Applicant does not directly address FEMA’s first appeal analysis, although it attaches copies of the arguments it raised previously.
+Specifically, the Applicant claimed that: 1) FEMA should have used locality adjustments based on Kansas City, rather than Joplin; 2) the Part A cost estimate should have been increased by an additional 17 percent because of cost escalations; and 3) RSMeans costs should have been drawn from 2011 Quarter 4 data, rather than from earlier quarters.

 When choosing a vendor to provide administrative services, applicants must comply with all procurement requirements.
 Accordingly, a contract award must comply with both federal procurement standards, and an applicant’s own procurement standards.
 For large projects, this generally means that the contract must provide for full and open competition, for example, by receiving sealed bids or competitive proposals from a number of vendors following a public solicitation.
 Under federal regulations, noncompetitive procurement, whereby a proposal is received from only one source, may only be used when it is not feasible to use a competitive procedure and a specific justification exists, such as when a public exigency or emergency will not permit a delay resulting from competitive solicitation.